JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: JUNO: Experimental Setup and Analysis

 In presence of LIV the reactor antineutrino survival probability becomes~\cite{Lin:2025aym}

 where the frequencies $f_{ij}$ (with $i,j=1,2,3$) are defined in~\cite{Lin:2025aym}.

-Notice that the oscillation probability in (\ref{eq:Peeprob}) changes in presence of LIV leading to (\ref{eq:PeeprobLIV}), where the oscillation frequencies are modified by the LIV dependent parameters $f_{21}$ and $f_{31}$~\cite{Lin:2025aym}.
-As the experimental data depend on these oscillation frequencies, the input of LIV can impact the fit of the data through $f_{21} $ and $ f_{31}$.
-However, this analytical formula of probability is not used in our numerical analysis.
-To assess JUNO's sensitivity to LIV effects, we perform a quantitative study using the recently released 59.1-day data set \cite{10.21468/SciPostPhysProc.17.020}.
+Notice that the oscillation probability in (\ref{eq:Peeprob}) changes in presence of LIV, resulting in (\ref{eq:PeeprobLIV}), where the oscillation frequencies are modified by the LIV dependent parameters $f_{21}$ and $f_{31}$~\cite{Lin:2025aym}.
+Since the experimental data depend on these oscillation frequencies, the inclusion of LIV can affect the fit through $f_{21}$ and $f_{31}$.
+However, this analytical expression for the probability is not used in our numerical analysis.
+To assess JUNO's sensitivity to LIV effects, we perform a quantitative study using the recently released 59.1-day data set \cite{abusleme2025first}.
 The simulations are carried out with the GLoBES framework \cite{Huber_2005, Huber_2007, Kopp2010snu1.0}, which we modify to include the LIV Hamiltonian described in Section \ref{sec:LIV}.

 The statistical analysis follows the standard $\chi^2$ formalism with pull terms.
-The total $\chi^2$ is obtained after marginalization over the oscillation parameters $\omega$ and the systematic pull variables $\xi$ as follows
+The total $\chi^2$ is obtained by marginalizing over the oscillation parameters $\omega$ and the systematic pull variables $\xi$, as follows